Enable two-factor authentication for Docker Hub

 You need a mobile phone with a time-based one-time password authenticator application installed.
 Common examples include Google Authenticator or Yubico Authenticator with a registered YubiKey.

 Enable two-factor authentication

+Save your recovery code and store it somewhere safe.
 Your recovery code can be used to recover your account in the event you lose access to your authenticator app.

-Open your authenticator app.
+- Select Next and then open your authenticator app.
 You can choose between scanning the QR code or entering a text code into your authenticator app.

 - Once you have linked your authenticator app, enter the six-digit code to in text field and then select Next.